-The Leukemia & Lymphoma Society team consists of master's level oncology social workers, nurses and health educators who are available by phone Monday through Friday, 9 a.m. to 9 p.m.
+The Leukemia & Lymphoma Society© team consists of highly trained oncology social workers and nurses who are available by phone, email and live chat Monday through Friday, 9 a.m. to 9 p.m.
 (ET).

 - Get one-on-one personalized support and information about blood cancers

 - Know the questions to ask your doctor

 - Discuss financial resources

-- Receive individual clinical-trial searches
+- Receive individualized clinical-trial searches

+- Get connected to resources

-Contact us at 800-955-4572 or www.LLS.org/ informationspecialists
+Contact us at 800.955.4572 or www.LLS.org/ InformationSpecialists

-(Language interpreters can be requested)
+(Language interpreters can be requested.)